tuupola/slim-jwt-auth/README.md

 ]));
 ```

 When a request is made, the middleware tries to validate and decode the token.
-If a token is not found, the server will respond with `401 Unauthorized`.
-If a token exists but there is an error when validating and decoding it, the server will respond with `400 Bad Request`.
+If a token is not found or there is an error when validating and decoding it, the server will respond with `401 Unauthorized`.

 Validation errors are triggered when the token has been tampered with or the token has expired.
 For all possible validation errors, see [JWT library ](https://github.com/firebase/php-jwt/blob/master/Authentication/JWT.php#L44) source.